xerolinux/XeroWiki/docs/distro.md

     <img src="https://i.imgur.com/yym6CPo.png" alt="rice">
 </p>

 Anyway, the installer is and will always function in offline mode, meaning that while no actual Internet connection is required during install, it's highly recommended you do have one in order to be able to update later on.
+Also, the currently supported **Filesystems** are, `ext4`, `btrfs` and `xfs`.
+I don't know much about `btrfs` so I will try my best to help there, just do not expect me to have all the answers regarding it, sorry.

 We have also had no choice but to disable the **Swap+/-Hibernate** options due to an ongoing issue with latest version of **Calamares**.
 Will be re-added at some point in the future.
 Until then you can still use **Swap File** only if you have *8GB* or less RAM otherwise it would be a waste of space.